-- The short trail was interesting from the start with a beautiful forested trail and interesting stone steps to walk on before reaching the caves.
+- The short path was interesting from the start with a beautiful forested trail and interesting stone steps to walk on before reaching the caves.

 - The caves were fun to explore and provided a nice view of the valley once inside.

 - Watching the climbers attempt to make their way up the limestone wall was fascinating to watch.